farxodovferuz33/Java-advanced-architecture-task-2/README.md

 # Fundamentals of Web Development Final Project

-## ---> Documentation and Task requirements in the main package named Documentation package <---
+## ---> Documentation/Figma link and Task requirements/Answers in the main package named Documentation package <---

 ## For running please follow:
 running json-server for as an fake DB